Why Constructive Conflict and Arguments are Vital to Every Relationship

 - Conflict is NORMAL: Two people will of course have differences of opinion, different needs, different expectations or different wants.
 All “conflict” is, is discussing those things openly for the purpose of finding compromise and solutions.
 That’s all!

-- Constructive Conflict is GOOD: Talking through differences constructively will not just resolve the issues, these conversations are the vehicle for partners to understand each other more deeply, strengthen their bond, and develop a more satisfying and functional relationship for both people.
+- Constructive Conflict is GOOD: Talking through differences constructively will not only resolve the issues, but these conversations are the vehicle for partners to understand each other more deeply, strengthen their bond, and develop a more satisfying and functional relationship for both people.
 In this way, “conflict” (at least, constructive conflict) leads to deeper connection.

 - Not Addressing Conflict is BAD: In contrast, couples who don’t talk through problems openly and honestly will instead often begin to ruminate about unresolved issues, feel increasingly resentful, and feel more hopeless about the relationship itself.
 Particularly when people have negative beliefs about “conflict,” they may find it difficult to explicitly express moments when they feel hurt, disappointed, or frustrated.
 Instead, they stuff their feelings, don’t talk about it… and then it festers like an infected wound.